apiel/isomor/Readme.md

 # Isomor

-Isomor isa library to create an interface between your backend and your frontend with nodejs and javascript application.
-Today, fullstack developers often use monorepo to centralize all there architecture inside a single place.
+`Isomor` is a library to create an interface between your backend and your frontend with nodejs and javascript application.
+Today, fullstack developers often use monorepo to centralize all their architecture inside a single place.
 This library allow you to do even more.
 Instead to have different application for backend and frontend, you develop a single "isomorphic" application and `isomor` will take care to split the code and setup a communication protocole.
 See following example:

 ```
 class App extends Component {